ctrlplusb/react-tree-walker/README.md

 ## API

-The API is very simple at the moment, only exposing a single function, which you can import as follows
+The API is very simple at the moment, only exposing a single function.
+We will describe the API of the `reactTreeWalker` function below as well as the API for the `visitor` function that `reactTreeWalker` expects as a parameter.

 ---